guicalare/spain.csv/README.md

   mediagis/nominatim:3.7
 ```

-Then use the next code (WORK IN PROGRESS):
+Then use the next code:

 ```python
 from numpy import arange